 In early 2023, we also launched our first sustainability strategy, following a full audit of our carbon footprint in 2022.
 PPL is committed to integrating environmental best practice into our operations and becoming net zero by 2050.
 This report highlights just a few of our activities and achievements, and it showcases the dedication of the whole PPL team to standing up for music rights and ensuring creators and recording rightsholders get paid.
 PPL continues to go from strength to strength and we are proud of what we accomplished last year.
-We hope you will join us in celebrating these achievements as our journey continues in 2023.
+We hope you, our valued performer members, will join us in celebrating these achievements in our journey.